-Slide the deck the rest of the way on the deck arms.
-If the deck is a collection (GHS equipped model), the discharge chute will need to be aligned and connected to the blower inlet during the last 2 in.
-(51 mm) of slide action on the support arms.
-NOTE: Raising the mower body may be helpful in fitting and guiding the deck chute into the blower.

-7. Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
-Two (2) hitch pins are included in the Owner's Packet of materials.
+- 4. Slide the deck the rest of the way on the deck arms.
+If the deck is collection style (GHS equipped model), the discharge chute will need to be aligned and connected to the blower inlet during the last 2 in.
+(51 cm) of slide action on the support arms. - Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
+Two (2) hitch pins are included in the Owner's Packet of materials. - Raise mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
+Lower the body to tension the springs.
+(Refer to Deck Counterweight Spring Installation photo.)